 I am proud to be a Welsh MP, proud to serve in the House of Commons, proud to be Welsh, proud to be British and proud to be an internationalist.
 Wales has made an enormous contribution to Britain and the globe.
 I was hoping to make my opening remarks as the Welsh team were on the way, as Triple Crown winners, to winning the Six Nations championship.
 That is not so, but we are still a very united country and it is unity that is the theme of my speech today.

 Before I move on to some of the issues that have shaped the past 12 months, I want to say that there has been some good news.
-I remind the House of the excellent performance of the Welsh football team in Euro16, when we led the way for the United Kingdom.
-I remind Members, particularly those on the Labour Benches, that Labour was returned to Government in the Welsh Assembly and that we again have a Labour First Minister of Wales.
+I remind the House of the excellent performance of the Welsh football team in Euro 2016, when we led the way for the United Kingdom.
+I remind Members, particularly those on the Labour Benches, that Labour was returned to government in the Welsh Assembly and that we again have a Labour First Minister of Wales.

 We must now build a consensus across parties on the big themes that can unite Wales and the UK.
 For one, we must provide social care for all our people, and we should have that debate here in the House as Welsh MPs.
 Over the last few years, I have been saddened to see divisions over the health and social care service being used politically by parties to divide us, when it should unite us and help the most vulnerable in society.